 Founded by Jack Ma and Alibaba Group in 2003, Taobao is the largest e-commerce marketplace in China.
 As a consumer-to-consumer (C2C) website, Taobao allows businesses and individual entrepreneurs to sell on the platform.

 The biggest appeal with Taobao is the large volume of sellers.
 With over 800 million product listings, you are bound to find anything you need at a reasonable price.
-Additionally, consumers can always look forward to November 11th, known locally as “shuang shiyi”, where you can purchase heavily discounted merchandise as part of the world’s largest shopping extravaganza.
+Additionally, consumers can always look forward to November 11th, known as “singles day” or locally as “shuang shiyi”, where you can purchase heavily discounted merchandise as part of the world’s largest shopping extravaganza.

 Yet with high volumes of sellers, Taobao is rampant with large numbers of counterfeit goods sold on the marketplace.
 Although Alibaba is currently taking measures to reduce fakes on Taobao, your best way to avoid counterfeit goods is to review seller ratings along with customer feedback found at the bottom of the product posting page.
 If you cannot read Chinese, Google Translate can do the trick in helping you determine the good sellers from the bad.
 In the end, if a post looks too good to be true, it most likely is.